South Florida’s Real Estate Market Red Hot A Year Into COVID Pandemic

 “I think we put in offers on three different houses until we finally got one,” said Ticknor.
 “I think there were three or four (offers) at the time.
 And the other house had almost a dozen.
 For each of those we had to pay over asking to be competitive, yeah.”

-Hot selling neighborhoods will continue for the foreseeable future.MORE NEWS: Liberty City’s Marcel ‘Man Man’ Ballatier Fighting Hard To Put Himself On The Boxing Map
+Hot selling neighborhoods will continue for the foreseeable future.MORE NEWS: Heat's Meyers Leonard To Be Away From Team Indefinitely After Using Anti-Semitic Slur

 According Norton, many families will be looking for new homes in the spring wanting to get the kids settled before school starts in August.
 Stimulus checks are expected to start to dry up in September or October.
 Interest rates are expected to rise late this year.
 The housing inventory is expected to loosen up until late this year or early next year.
 So it would appear the top dollar selling will continue into early next year.